Pandemic paleo: A wayward skull, at-home fossil analyses, a first for Antarctic amphibians

-Category: Environment Hits: 2Researchers have discovered the first fossil evidence of an ancient amphibian, Micropholis stowi, from Antarctica.
+Category: Environment Hits: 4Researchers have discovered the first fossil evidence of an ancient amphibian, Micropholis stowi, from Antarctica.
 Micropholis lived in the Early Triassic, shortly after Earth's largest mass extinction.
 It was previously known only from fossils in South Africa, and its presence in Antarctica has implications for how amphibians adapted to high-latitude regions in this dynamic period of Earth's history.

 Read more https://www.sciencedaily.com/releases/2021/05/210521115351.htm